NetrisTV/ti.appcenter/README.md

 **Important:** module dependencies are not included in this repository.
 Command above will download them for you.

-If for some reasons you want to build this module using only `appc` or `titanium` cli commands, you should download exoplayer libraries (or build them locally) and put into `app/libs` (or `android/lib` which is symlink).
+If for some reasons you want to build this module using only `appc` or `titanium` cli commands, you should download App Center SDK and put into `android/app/libs` (or `android/lib` which is symlink).
 After that you should run:

 >`appc run -p android --build-only`